 Because of the hands-on sensorial impressions that Montessori Math materials have on children, there are a plethora of activities that can be done with them.

-You can use them on their own or combine them with other subjects such as Montessori Practical Life or Sensorial material.
+You can use them on their own.
+Or you combine them with other subjects such as Montessori Practical Life or Sensorial material.
 They are completely flexible.

 Regardless, you must be aware of something extremely important that distinguishes Montessori Math from traditional school mathematics: